A guide for single Christian women

 9. Get involved in ministry, local community/ missions

 As I mentioned earlier, God created your life for a purpose.
-He is not surprised by the number of years you have as a not-yet-married woman.
-He actually intended for you to go through this season for a reason.
+He is not surprised by the number of years you spend single.
+And he also knows exactly when you will meet “The One”.

-Get involved in ministry by serving at your church, cleaning up your local community or embarking on a missions trip.
-Doing something that allows you to change the perspective and serve will help you enjoy singleness more.
+Whether you help clean up your local community or embark on a mission trip.
+Doing something that allows you to change perspective and serve others will help you enjoy singleness more.